klebs6/klebs-general/random-constructible-derive/README.md

 ### Environments

-When you derive `RandConstructEnvironment`:
+When you derive `RandConstructEnv`:

-- The macro implements `RandConstructEnvironment` for the struct.
+- The macro implements `RandConstructEnv` for the struct.
 - Allows you to define custom environments with specific probability maps.

 ## Limitations